-See example in Fig. 25.
+See example in Fig. 22.
 The job log records total volumes for each job that the system performs, up to 2000.
 It records the date, time, job duration, user number, job number, target ratio, actual ratio, total A volume, total B volume, total purge volume, recipe used, and the first 5 alarms of the job.
 Job total volumes are in cubic centimeters.

-A log entry is made whenever a new job is initiated, which occurs when batch totals are cleared, when the job number is incremented from Run Job Number (Screen 38), or when a color change is performed.
+A log entry is made when a new job is initiated, which occurs when batch totals are cleared, or when the job number is incremented from Run Job Number (Screen 38).